Product Support & Resources

 4. Inspect the purifier for any visible shipping damage before plugging it in.

-Although your Honeywell air purifier may appear ready to operate immediately, the internal filters are typically wrapped in clear plastic to protect them during shipping.
+Although your Honeywell Air Purifier may appear ready to operate immediately, the internal filters are typically wrapped in clear plastic to protect them during shipping.
 These protective bags must be removed before using the purifier.

 Step 2: Choose the Best Location